 This is arguably the most quaint and laidback of all three national parks in Bosnia and Herzegovina.
 There are no spectacular mountains or whitewater rivers, but instead, you’ll find peaceful woodland scenery.
 It’s a great place to unwind and reconnect with nature in peace and quiet.

 Una National Park

 Forming the border with Croatia for about 5 kilometers, the Krka River is much smaller—this is its source region.
-If you’re interested in seeing how truly spectacular this river gets further downstream, you should definitely visit Krka National Park in Croatia.
+If you’re interested in seeing how genuinely spectacular this river gets further downstream, you should definitely visit Krka National Park in Croatia.

-A region characterized by pure rivers, ancient forests and karst formations, Una National Park also boasts a tremendous variety of wildlife.
+A region characterized by pure rivers, ancient forests, and karst formations, Una National Park also boasts a tremendous variety of wildlife.
 In fact, it’s one of the most biodiverse areas in this part of Europe.

 Numerous animal species call the park home, from more than 100 bird species and about 30 fish to various mammals, such as otters, bats, and deer.
 Moreover, this is one of the very few places in Europe where the continent’s three largest predators still roam: wolves, lynxes, and bears.

 In addition to all this natural wealth, there’s also a fascinating cultural-historical side to Una National Park and its surroundings.
 From archaeological sites and several fortresses to various religious buildings and medieval towns, culture and history buffs will find something that tickles their fancy in this beautiful national park in Bosnia and Herzegovina.